-Nestled along the shores of Lake Michigan and less than an hour from both Chicago and Milwaukee, the City of Kenosha is right in the middle of opportunity.
-Residents enjoy the small town charm and a Lake Michigan lifestyle with easy access to big city assets and world-class amenities.
+Located along the shores of Lake MIchigan, the City of Kenosha is right in the middle of opportunity, offering small town charm and a lakefront lifestyle, yet close to big city assets in Milwaukee and Chicago — both less than an hour away.

-Numerous unique and extraordinary cultural amenities include a variety of museums, a vibrant arts community, and an electric streetcar system with seven vintage streetcars.
-Explore the Kenosha Public Museum, with rotating displays of artwork and a permanent exhibit featuring the mammoths excavated in Kenosha County.
-The Civil War Museum takes visitors back in history to the social politics and economic influences that contributed to the Civil War.
-The Dinosaur Discovery Museum, located in the historic Civic Center district, is only a short ride away on the city’s electric streetcar.
+With numerous unique cultural amenities, Kenosha celebrates the arts, entertainment, history, heritage and education.
+The public museum system is among its jewels.
+The Kenosha Public Museum hosts a rotating display of artwork and a permanent exhibit featuring the mammoths excavated in Kenosha County.
+The Civil War Museum takes visitors back in time to the social politics and economic influences that contributed to the Civil War.
+The Dinosaur Discovery Museum is only a short ride away on the city’s electric streetcar system.
 Dramatic life-size dinosaur replica casts make up the largest collection of meat-eating dinosaurs.

 Keith G. Bosman